Applying for and Application to Apply for the Veterans Aid and Attendance Pension

 Can the non-veteran spouse of a living veteran receive a rating for aid and attendance or housebound?

-If the veteran is a receiving Compensation and is at least 30% or more service connected disabled there is a small allowance available if the spouse needs aid and attendance.
+If the veteran is receiving Compensation and is at least 30% or more service connected disabled there is an allowance available if the spouse needs aid and attendance or is housebound.
+An aid and attendance or housebound allowance is also available to a surviving spouse receiving DIC.
 According to VA, a rating is not available to the non-veteran spouse of a living veteran for Pension.
 A rating is available to the single surviving spouse for death Pension.

 What documentation is required?